Max Stearns

 • JD, 1987, University of Virginia

-Professor Stearns’s forthcoming book, Parliamentary America: The Least Radical Means of Radically Repairing Our Broken Democracy, forthcoming JHU Press in 2024, tackles among the most pressing issues of our time.
+Professor Stearns’s most recent book, Parliamentary America: The Least Radical Means of Radically Repairing Our Broken Democracy (JHU Press 2024), tackles one of the most pressing issues of our time.
 Our democracy is in crisis.
 Scholars and media commentators recognize it and offer a variety of prescriptions for reform.
 Professor Stearns explains why nearly all widely discussed proposals will not resolve the crisis, cannot be adopted, or both.
 Professor Stearns explains the need for radical reform affecting our electoral system and system of executive accountability, and he offers specific proposals to bring such changes to fruition.
 Parliamentary America is firmly grounded in history and theory and is interspersed with familiar cultural references and childhood games.
-While written for a general audience, citizens concerned about the future of our democracy, the book offers rich insights to experts, as well as students, of constitutional reform.
-His last book, Law and Economics: Private and Public (West Academic 2018) (with Todd Zywicki and Tom Miceli), comprehensively applies a broad range of economic methodologies to subject matters across the law school curriculum.
-The book surveys first-year courses along with many upper-level subjects, and it embraces both private and public legal domains.
-Professor Stearns is also author of Constitutional Process: A Social Choice Analysis of Supreme Court Decision Making (University of Michigan Press, paperback edition 2002), which provides a systematic analysis of how collective decision-making processes shape doctrines and case outcomes in the Supreme Court.
+Written for a general audience, citizens concerned about the future of our democracy, the book also offers rich insights to both experts and students focused on constitutional reform.
+(Links to his many podcasts, radio interviews, and related writings appear on his CV).

 Professor Stearns served as associate dean for research and faculty development from 2013 to 2017.
 Professor Stearns teaches Constitutional Law I and II (Governance and Individual Rights) and Law and Economics.